 Mono, 12 Kings Court, King Street, G1 5RB

-Whether you fancy a full blown meal or a light bite, Mono offers a range of meat-free plates for you to enjoy along with an in-house record store and regular live entertainment and gigs.
+Whether you fancy a full-blown meal or a light bite, Mono offers a range of meat-free plates for you to enjoy along with an in-house record store and regular live entertainment and gigs.
 Enjoy a range of salads, sandwiches, main meals, snacks and pizzas at this vegan cafe bar in the heart of Merchant City.
 Their hand-stretched sourdough pizzas have epic flavours including one topped with veggie merguez sausage, olives, chickpeas, cheese, chilli and rocket.
-They also do an insane vegan version of a philly cheese steak sandwich using beef style slices of seitan and vegan fish and chips.
+They also do an insane vegan version of a philly cheese steak sandwich using beef-style slices of seitan and vegan fish and chips.

 2. Stereo